Participating in Clinical Trials

 - Researchers, doctors, and other health care professionals may check your physical condition frequently, giving you regular, careful medical attention, because they need data to make comparisons in a trial.

-- It may be a way to get an experimental treatment for a life threatening illness before it is approved and widely available.
+- It may be a way to get an experimental treatment for a life threatening illness that is not available to people outside of a clinical trial.

 Here are some possible risks in joining a clinical trial.